 Bitcoin’s price skyrocketed, reaching almost $20,000 in December.
 Ethereum also exploded in value, starting the year at $8.20 and ending it at $755.27, with a growth of more than 9,000%.

-The market cap of all cryptocurrencies in circulation passed $10o billion by June 2017 and peaked at $850 billion in January 2018.
+The market cap of all cryptocurrencies in circulation passed $100 billion by June 2017 and peaked at $850 billion in January 2018.

 The massive market growth of the crypto coins helped the industry rapidly gain popularity.
-The internet went haywire, and everyone connected to it found out about bitcoin and cryptocurrencies.
-More and more people started studying blockchain technology, and countless projects based on blockchain appeared at a massive rate.
+The internet went haywire, and everyone found out about Bitcoin and cryptocurrencies.
+More and more people started studying blockchain technology, and countless blockchain-based projects

 And even though many social platforms put up regulations or altogether banned crypto projects, the industry found support in Telegram.

 And so, ICOs also gained popularity and became not only a viable but a highly efficient method of raising capital for tech companies.